Neck Injury Compensation Claims

 Injuries to the neck can be sustained from a wide variety of accident types.
 Some of the most common causes of neck injuries include car accidents, accidents at work, sporting accidents and slips, trips and falls.

 Not only can a neck injury be extremely painful, but they can also cause mobility problems, making everyday tasks such as walking or driving difficult or even impossible.
 The length of time that these type of injuries take to heal is also massively varied.
 A minor neck injury may cause pain and discomfort for a few weeks and heal completely.
 A more serious injury to the neck can cause long-term and even permanent disability.

 If you have suffered any type of neck injury due to an accident that was somebody else’s fault, you have a legal right to claim compensation for the pain and suffering caused.

-If you have been involved in an accident within the last three years and have sustained damage to your neck, contact us today to find out if you are eligible for compensation.
-Our free claim assessment is the perfect opportunity to discuss the details of your accident with an experienced injury lawyer, to find out where you start from a legal perspective.
+If you have been involved in an accident within the last three years and have sustained damage to your neck, call 0800 678 1410 today to find out if you are eligible for compensation.
+You will be provided with a free claim assessment, which is the perfect opportunity to discuss the details of your accident with an experienced legal adviser.

-If you do have a valid claim, we can help you fight for justice on a no win, no fee basis.
+If you do have a valid claim, your solicitor can help you fight for justice on a no win, no fee basis.
 This means there are no upfront costs that you have to pay to start your claim.
 You also have the peace of mind in knowing that should your claim fail, you will not be left with the financial burden of paying legal fees.
-Our solicitors only receive a fee if and when you receive compensation for your neck injury.
+Your solicitors only receive a fee if and when you receive compensation for your neck injury.